 Cruise back across the river and find a table in Society Hill.
 Restaurants, cafes and ice cream trim the cobblestone streets of this historic district.
 Starr Restaurant’s Pizzeria Stella offers classic pizza options for younger eaters, with creative toppings such as egg, goat cheese and black truffle for more adults.

-Explore one of Philadelphia’s newest attractions, the Faith and Liberty Discovery Center.
+Explore the Faith and Liberty Discovery Center.
 This high-tech museum uses interactive experiences to lead guests of all-ages on a personalized journey to discover how faith influenced the nation’s founding and core American values.
 The Center also offers a free smartphone app, that features custom walking tours taking visitors to historic sites in neighborhoods around Philadelphia.

 Spend part of the day at a live sporting event in South Philadelphia, where you can root for the Phillies, Flyers, Sixers or Eagles and meet some of the city’s most lovable mascots.
 If soccer is more your style, the home of the Philadelphia Union is just a short drive away in Chester, Pennsylvania.